 17) SAFETY

-Safety of clients, employees and club members continues to be a high priority in our management plans and actions.
+Safety of clients, employees, volunteers and club members continues to be a high priority in our management plans and actions.
 The safety manual was updated.
 Staff and club members patrolled the trails on a regular basis.
 We continue to operate a check-in procedure for our employees when they are working on their own, in accordance with WorkSafe BC advice.

-Chainsaw course
+A chainsaw operator course and a snowmobile operator course were held for staff and volunteers to bring their ceritifcations up to date.
+We changed the requirement for first aid certifications for staff and raised the minimum to a Wilderness Advanced First Aid with preference for a Wilderness First Responder or OFA 3.
+The club instituted a new policy for assisting staff in paying for these courses.

 11 minor incidents were reported this season.
 Several minor incidents were attributed to the “owl attacks”.
+There was a great horned owl that swooped several lone skiers in early January.
+This made news all over the province.
+Injuries were minor cuts and scrapes and one skier needed stitches.
+The trails where the owl frequented were closed and skiers were warned not to ski at night.
+The problem lasted only a couple weeks.

 Accident in machine shed with snowmobile